DataDog/documentation/content/en/continuous_integration/setup_tests/agent.md

 {{% /tab %}}
 {{% tab "CircleCI" %}}

-To run the Agent in CircleCI, launch the agent container before running tests by using the [datadog/agent CircleCI orb][1], and stop it after to ensure results are sent to Datadog.
+To run the Agent in CircleCI, launch the Agent container before running tests by using the [datadog/agent CircleCI orb][1], and stop it after to ensure results are sent to Datadog.

 For example: